chaobrain/saiunit/SECURITY.md

 # Security Policy

-## Reporting a bug in BrainUnit
+## Reporting a bug in SciUnit

-Report security bugs in BrainPy via [Github Issue](https://github.com/chaobrain/brainunit/issues).
+Report security bugs in BrainPy via [Github Issue](https://github.com/chaobrain/saiunit/issues).

 Normally your report will be acknowledged within 5 days, and you'll receive a more detailed response to your report within 10 days indicating the next steps in handling your submission.
 These timelines